China announces new tariff waivers for some U.S. imports

 U.S. President Donald Trump has threatened to terminate the deal if China fails to meet its purchase commitments.

+“China and America reaching the Phase 1 trade deal benefits China, benefits the U.S. and the whole world,” Zhao Lijian, spokesman at the foreign ministry, said at a regular media briefing in Beijing.

+“Both sides should carry out the agreement while sticking to the principles of equality and mutual respect.”

-Reporting by Min Zhang, Tom Daly, Lusha Zhang, Huizhong Wu and Roxanne Liu; Writing by Se Young Lee; Editing by Muralikumar Anantharaman & Simon Cameron-Moore
+Reporting by Min Zhang, Tom Daly, Lusha Zhang, Huizhong Wu and Roxanne Liu; Writing by Se Young Lee and Ryan Woo; Editing by Simon Cameron-Moore and Jacqueline Wong